pravsels/SynthPar-Zero/README.md

   <img src="./generated_images/wm_5.png" style="width: 20%; margin: 0; padding: 0;">
 </div>

-<p>Examples generations from the 8 categories of the SynthPar model.</p>
+<p>Examples generations from the 8 categories of the SynthPar-Zero model.</p>

 ## Loading the dataset